-- Play with your cat for a prolonged period
+- Play with your cat

 - Feed your cat

 If you can stick to this schedule daily, your cat will be happy.
-Cats can tell time, in their way.
+Cats can tell time, in their own way.
 If you’re going to be late, get somebody else to step in.

 A reliable routine is undoubtedly the most important thing to your cat.
 However, you should also consider the following:

 - Can your cat climb to elevated positions?

 - Is your cat able to look out of the window?